 Namibia has 2 million inhabitants, 36.4% of which are under 14 years of age .
 The birth rate is 21.11/1000 of the population.
 Based on an incidence of 1/500 live births with clubfoot in southern Africa, it is estimated that around 90 babies are born with clubfoot per year in Namibia.

-The WCH clinic has developed well due to good leadership, hospital support and the supply of braces from STEPS.
+The WCH clinic developed well due to good leadership, hospital support and the supply of braces and data capture training from STEPS.

 STEPS, in partnership with WCH and the Namibian Ministry of Health, organised the first Namibia Ponseti training in November 2013, with 28 delegates from five regions: Khomas, Hardap, Oshikito, Kavango, and Oshana.

-In April 2015, the 2nd Namibia Ponseti training was held at Keetmanshoop Hospital.
-A clubfoot clinic will be established for this region following the training.
+In April 2015, the 2nd Namibia Ponseti training supported by STEPS with faculty and funding was held at Keetmanshoop Hospital.
+The Namibian Ministry of Health intends to establish a new clubfoot clinic for this region following the training.

-A refresher training was held at Windhoek Hospital in July 2015.
-A training will be held in September 2015 in Rundu.
+A Ponseti refresher training was held at Windhoek Hospital in July 2015, and trainings in Oshakati and Rundu in August and September 2015.

 1. Population Division of the Department of Economic and Social Affairs of the United Nations Secretariat, World Population Prospects: The 2010 Revision